There’s Tiro 21, Tiro 23, and now even Tiro 24 Track/Training Pants. There’s also funny sizing. So how does a mom know just what to get?

 Your son needs his Tiro pants stash for the summer.
 But some mothers know just what to get and where, others are still looking for guidance (and links).
 So, due to your requests, we’ve put everything we know about Tiros into this post (and if we missed anything, feel free to comment below and share info).

-There’s pros and cons to this trend that looks like it’s here to stay.
+There’s pros and cons to this trend.

 Cons: They’re probably more expensive than the alternative (depending on what you were buying before, if you can remember that far back).
-Usually, previous season Tiros (i.e. Tiro 21s) can be found at discounted pricing (i.e. $15-$20 in kids sizes).
+Usually, previous season Tiros (i.e. Tiro 21s) can be found at discounted pricing (i.e. $20-$25 in kids sizes).

 About the Styles

 Every couple of years, Adidas introduces a new style.
 The fit is just about the same, baggier at the top of the leg and tapered at the bottom.
 There’s a zipper on the bottom which has some function.
 And, there’s the iconic stripes down the sides.
 The Tiro 17s were a half stripe style with some mesh around the waist.
-They are not typically available anymore.
+They are not available anymore.
 The Tiro 19s feature a full stripe style with an asymmetrical strip of fabric across the front of the leg.
-Those are also hard to find nowadays.
+Those are also no longer available.
 The Tiro 21s have a three-quarter stripe down the side and a piece of mesh over the top of the stripes.
 Tiro 23s have a diagonal stripe that goes around the bottom of the leg.
 Really, it’s all the same.
 Boys who are wearing the same clothes every day all winter long, though, like when there’s something that’s “new.”

 About the Fit